West Palm Beach, FL

-The city was one of the nation’s “early adopters” of tactics that targeted the underlying demand for prostitution.
+To attempt to reduce the crimes associated with the local sex trade, the city was one of the nation’s “early adopters” of tactics that targeted the underlying demand for prostitution.
 The West Palm Beach Police Department began conducting reverse stings in 1976, using undercover female officers as decoys.
-Large scale street-level reversals were still conducted on a routine basis though about 2013, and some yielded over 100 “johns” arrested in a single operation.
-In more recent street reverse stings (e.g., in 2018), less than 10 sex buyers have been arrested in each street-level reverse sting, which are usually very localized, use one decoy, and last a few hours.
+In 2001, a large-scale street-level reverse sting yielded over 100 sex buyer arrests.
+Large scale street-level reverse stings were still conducted on a routine basis though about 2013.
+However, in more recent street-level reverse stings, fewer than 10 sex buyers are arrested in each operation.
+Recent street-level reverse strings have been extremely localized, use only one decoy officer, and only last a few hours.
+For example, in May 2018, two street-level reverse stings only produced a total of seven arrests.

 While most of the operations have been street-level, WPB police have conducted web-based reverse stings.
-For example, in July 2017 police arrested two men in a crackdown on prostitution in West Palm Beach in which Backpage and Craigslist were used to solicit sex for cash.
-In at least two cases, police utilized a hotel on South Australian Avenue.
+For example, in July of 2017, police arrested two West Palm Beach men for soliciting sex online through Backpage and Craigslist.
+The male sex buyers were arrested upon agreeing to pay undercover officers cash in exchange for sexual services.

-City police began releasing the names of arrested johns in the 1986.
-The practice has continued steadily since then, although it is perhaps most associated with former Mayor Nancy Graham who, in 1992, took out a formal advertisement in a local newspaper with the names and other identifying information of recently arrested sex buyers.
-Around the same time, the city began experimenting with license suspension and auto seizure as punishment for intercepted johns.
+City police began releasing the names of arrested sex buyers in the 1986.
+The practice has continued steadily since then, although it is perhaps most associated with former Mayor Nancy Graham.
+In 1992, after the Palm Beach Post refused to release the names of arrested sex buyers within the newspaper, Mayor Nancy Graham purchased a quarter page space with the city’s money and ran the names herself.
+She believed that this would help reduce the deter sex buyers and ultimately reduce the demand for commercial sex overall.
+Around the same time, the city began experimenting with license suspension and auto seizure as punishment for intercepted sex buyers.

 - Prostitution Impact Prevention Education (PIPE) – Official Site